maxnyla/K9Kit/TESTING.md

 - Testing the add/ edit/ delete tips form as a superuser

-  I added, edited and deleted newsletters to ensure everything was working correctly.
+  I added, edited and deleted tips to ensure everything was working correctly.